kojoidrissa/random_notes/re-boot_camp.md

 #My 2015-07-25 "reboot" of my Personal Coding Boot Camp
+What I did right, wrong and how I'd go about it if I were starting over (as of July 2015)

+##Dos and Don'ts

+##Resources
 So, here are new resources and lessons I've gathered from my journey so far.

-##Resources
 -  http://www.freecodecamp.com/
     +  Learn JS while "building projects for nonprofits"